ibm-messaging/event-streams-docs/admin-rest-api/README.md

 ### Updating Kafka topic's configuration

-To update a topic's partition number or to update a topic's configuration, issue an `PATCH` request to `/admin/topics/{topic}` with the following body:
+To increase a topic's partition number or to update a topic's configuration, issue an `PATCH` request to `/admin/topics/{topic}` with the following body:
 ```json
 {